-5 Obvious Things Foreigners Don't Know About Thailand
+5 Obvious Things About Thailand are Foreigners Not Aware Of

 Have you experienced this: You are just doing your everyday thing when your foreigner friend comes along and gasps at you, saying he's never seen anything like that?
 It happens a lot with the Thais.
 Their long and colourful history makes their culture unique, and some parts of that culture actually make foreigners raised their eyebrows and say, "REALLY?".

 1. Pineapple rice is not popular among Thais